chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 ## Introduction

-This toolkit contains a programs for writing documentation about Chromatic Solfege.
+This toolkit contains a set of programs for writing documentation with a new musical notation which name is Chromatic-Solfege.

 Chromatic-Solfege is an extension of traditional solfege system which is generally known as *"do re mi"*.
 Solfege is using name system which is based on